Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 1. Make sure you’re cool and comfortable

-Wearing the right workout gear will make all the difference.
-That baggy old T-shirt you usually wear to the gym will stick to you like clingfilm if you wear it in the heat.
 Instead, invest in a good sports bra, top and trousers in flexible and breathable materials.
 Check the label to see if it’s “moisture wicking” too, which means it’s woven in such a way that it draws moisture away from the body, keeping you fresh and cool.

-2. Take your gym class outside
+2. Take your summer workout outside

 If you can’t freeze your membership, ditch the car and jog or cycle to the gym.
 That way you can get your injection of outdoor exercise, and take care of your warm-up at the same time.

-3. Time your workouts carefully
+3. Time your summer workouts carefully

 Instead, an early morning yoga session in the garden will set you up for the day, then do your outdoor workout of choice any time after 4pm.